6r1d/IDFB/README.md

 3. Type in or select `/newbot` from the message with a list of commands.
 4. Follow the instructions provided by `@BotFather` via chat messages to create and configure your bot.
 5. Once done, `@BotFather` will provide you with a unique Telegram Bot API token string.

+Once you have a Telegram Bot API token for your bot instance, add it to the `secrets\telegram_token.txt` file.

 The Telegram Bot API token is used to authenticate your bot with the Telegram API (see `--telegram_token ` in the [Command-Line Arguments](#command-line-arguments) table).